g3492/vzborg/README.md

  `/etc/vzborg.conf`

-Edit before using Vzborg, to customize defaults values.
+Edit before using Vzborg, to customize defaults values for repository, encryption, etc..

 ### Backup names

-Vzborg creates backups encoding the guest ID and the backup time into the filename, for example:
+Vzborg creates backups encoding the guest ID and the backup time into the name, for example:

 `vzborg-104-2020_04_02-17_12_34.tar` for an lxc container